Cast size: From nine to fourteen:

 Setting: A large unnamed Canadian city, and Barnabus Bay (a neighbouring small town)

 Current Status: Pre-workshop.
-4 songs composed (see demos below).
-60 pages of script written.
+First draft of script complete.
 Scene 1 provided.
-Further samples available upon request.
+Further script and song samples available upon request.

 Lucy, a brilliant but uninspired queer 40-something accountant by day, true crime-binging introvert by evening and weekend, discovers a pattern in the serial murders that have recently plagued the quaint neighbouring town of Barnabus Bay.